tyoung94/python2pp/README.md

 # python2pp

+NOTE:
+Clone this repo to your H drive and all paths will work

 Whats been done:
  - Manipulate XML to put a series on the secondary y axis
  - Manipulate XML to convert a line series (recession usually) into an area chart